ZcashFoundation/zcash-fpga/README.md

 Repo for Zcash FPGA projects code and documents.
 Architecture document is [here]().

-## Overview

-These have been designed targetted for Xilinx boards (US+) and therefore contain Xilinx-specific IP.

 ## apps

 This contains general apps used in generating data / interfacing with the FPGA